toml12791/Unraid-Appdata-Backup-Copy/README.md

 ## Quick start

 1. Download or clone the repository.
-2. Copy `Config.example.ini` to `Config.ini`.
-3. Run:
+2. Run:

 ```bat
 RUN.cmd
 ```

-4. Complete the built-in setup when prompted.
+3. Complete the built-in setup when prompted.
+This will create a working config.ini file.
-5. Run a successful manual backup before creating a scheduled task.
+4. Run a successful manual backup before creating a scheduled task.

 A typical configuration looks like this: